 Billy Mitchell - Managing Editor

-Billy Mitchell is FedScoop's managing editor covering innovation and emerging tech in and around federal government.
+Billy Mitchell is FedScoop's managing editor covering innovation and emerging tech in and around federal government since April 2014.
 In addition to helping manage FedScoop's daily editorial coverage, he also reports on IT developments at several civilian-facing federal agencies, including the Department of Health and Human Services, the General Services Administration and the Office of Personnel Management.

-Prior to joining FedScoop in early 2014, Mitchell embedded himself in Washington, D.C.'s tech startup scene for a year as a tech reporter at InTheCapital, now known as DC Inno.
+Prior to joining FedScoop, Mitchell embedded himself in Washington, D.C.'s tech startup scene for a year as a tech reporter at InTheCapital, now known as DC Inno.

 Before arriving in the nation's capital, Mitchell covered Kentucky's gritty judicial system and law enforcement community as a Kentucky Press Association award-winning crime and courts reporter for the Kentucky New Era.
 He also freelanced for the Leaf Chronicle, a daily in Clarksville, Tennessee, and the Nashville Scene, an alternative weekly tracing the counter culture of Music City.